 Our learning community includes a Student Advisory Board composed of representatives from each cohort.
-This board advises the program director and faculty regarding curricula, diversity, program climate, policies, and other matters of interest and importance to students and faculty.
+Cohort representatives are nominated and selected by members of each respective cohort in the fall of the cohort's first year fall term.
+This board provides input and feedback to the program director and faculty regarding curricula, programming, diversity, program climate, policies, and other matters of interest and importance to students and faculty.
+Cohort representatives also function to support the social milieu and plans cohort social events to facilitate relational connections.